To The Point: The Pre-Trib Rapture

 The truth is that we are highly motivated to spread the Gospel so others too can “escape all these things” as Jesus said.
 What things?
 Not the typical wrath of Satan and man, but the wrath of God to come.

 Who will really be unprepared?
 Is it not the ones who disbelieve in the pre-trib Rapture?
-The Beast/AC cannot duplicate all the requirements of Jesus coming for his Bride:
+The Beast/AC cannot duplicate all the requirements of Jesus coming for his Body:

 - shout and trumpet